AustinBH/lysty/README.md

 * Database creation

-Lysty uses postgresql so you can run rails db:setup to migrate the seed data to your local database.
+Lysty uses postgresql so you can run rails db:setup to setup your local database.

 * Database initialization